-The following flags are supported:
+In the following list, init flags are marked (init flag).
+Unless otherwise specified, all other flags are user flags, for which the values can be retrieved by calling init:get_argument/1.
+Note that the list of user flags is not exhaustive, there may be additional, application specific flags which instead are documented in the corresponding application documentation.

-- Any arguments following -- will not be interpreted in any way.
-They can be retrieved by init:get_plain_arguments/0.
-The exception is arguments starting with a +, which will be interpreted as system flags (see below). - -AppName Key Value Overrides the Key configuration parameter of the AppName application.
-See application(3).
-This type of flag can also be retrieved using the init module. - -async_shell_start The initial Erlang shell does not read user input until the system boot procedure has been completed (Erlang release 5.4 and later).
-This flag disables the start synchronization feature and lets the shell start in parallell with the rest of the system. - -boot File Specifies the name of the boot script, File.boot, which is used to start the system.
-See init(3).
-Unless File contains an absolute path, the system searches for File.boot in the current and <ERL_INSTALL_DIR>/bin directories.

-If this flag is omitted, the <ERL_INSTALL_DIR>/bin/start.boot boot script is used. - -boot_var Var Directory [Var Directory] If the boot script used contains another path variable than \$ROOT, this variable must have a value assigned in order to start the system.
-A boot variable is used if user applications have been installed in another location than underneath the <ERL_INSTALL_DIR>/lib directory. \$Var is expanded to Directory in the boot script. - -compile mod1 mod2 Makes the Erlang system compile mod1.erl mod2.erl and then terminate (with non-zero exit code if the compilation of some file didn't succeed).
+- -- (init flag) Everything following -- up to the next flag (-flag or +flag) is considered plain arguments and can be retrieved using init:get_plain_arguments/0. - -Application Par Val Sets the application configuration parameter Par to the value Val for the application Application, see [app(4)] and [application(3)]. - -async_shell_start The initial Erlang shell does not read user input until the system boot procedure has been completed (Erlang 5.4 and later).
+This flag disables the start synchronization feature and lets the shell start in parallel with the rest of the system. - -boot File Specifies the name of the boot file, File.boot, which is used to start the system.
+See [init(3)].
+Unless File contains an absolute path, the system searches for File.boot in the current and \$ROOT/bin directories.
+Defaults to \$ROOT/bin/start.boot. - -boot_var Var Dir If the boot script contains a path variable Var other than \$ROOT, this variable is expanded to Dir.
+Used when applications are installed in another directory than \$ROOT/lib, see [systools:make_script/1,2]. - -code_path_cache Enables the code path cache of the code server, see [code(3)]. - -compile Mod1 Mod2 ...
+Compiles the specified modules and then terminates (with non-zero exit code if the compilation of some file did not succeed).
 Implies -noinput.
-Not recommended use erlc(1) instead. - -config Config Reads the Config.config configuration file in order to configure the system.
-See application(3). - -connect_all false If this flag is present, global will not maintain a fully connected network of distributed erlang nodes, and then global name registration cannot be used.
-See global(3). - -cookie Obsolete flag without any effect and common misspelling for -setcookie.
-Use -setcookie Cookie option if want to override the default cookie. - -detached Starts the Erlang system detached from the system console.
+Not recommended use erlc [page 64] instead. - -config Config Specifies the name of a configuration file, Config.config, which is used to configure applications.
+See [app(4)] and [application(3)]. - -connect_all false If this flag is present, global will not maintain a fully connected network of distributed Erlang nodes, and then global name registration cannot be used.
+See [global(3)]. - -cookie Cookie Obsolete flag without any effect and common misspelling for -setcookie.
+Use -setcookie instead.

+- -detached Starts the Erlang runtime system detached from the system console.
 Useful for running daemons and backgrounds processes. - -emu_args Useful for debugging.
-Prints out the actual arguments sent to the emulator. - -env Variable Value Sets the HOST OS environment variable Variable to the value Value of the Erlang system.
-For example:
+Prints out the actual arguments sent to the emulator. - -env Variable Value Sets the host OS environment variable Variable to the value Value for the Erlang runtime system.
+Example:

-'''

 % erl -env DISPLAY gin:0

-'''

-In this example, an Erlang system is started with the DISPLAY environment variable set to the value gin:0.
+In this example, an Erlang runtime system is started with the DISPLAY environment variable set to gin:0.